Dual Language Researcher Fact-checks SoR

 The San Diego Office of Education published the Common Core Standards Translation Project.
 The translation included a linguistic augmentation to specify Spanish-specific orthographical and grammatical knowledge needed for decoding and comprehending Spanish text.
 A project of the Council of Chief State School Officers, the California Department of Education, and the San Diego County Office of Education, the Common Core en Español Spanish translations and linguistically augmented versions of the CA CCSS to support equitable assessment and curriculum development.

 The parallels to metalinguistic concepts and skills between English Language Arts and Spanish Language Arts are articulated in this standards document.
 This curriculum document presents a sequence of metalinguistic knowledge concepts, known as the Common Core en Español Standards (2012).
 The standards’ scope and sequence reflect a progression of linguistic competence and demands of academic tasks.
-The grade-by-grade articulation of metalinguistic concepts categorized by language subsystems to illustrate how knowledge of how language works is applied to students’ performance of academic language and literacy tasks in English and Spanish across the elementary grades.
+The grade-by-grade articulation of metalinguistic concepts categorized by language subsystems to illustrate how knowledge of how language works is applied to students’ performance of academic language and literacy tasks in English and Spanish across the elementary grades (Mora & Dorta-Duque de Reyes, 2025 in press).

 The use of decodable texts for Spanish literate students is not recommended because decodables are modified and artificial English language that decreases students’ ability to utilize natural English syntax and grammar for meaning making.